Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 - Drug Abuse Resistance Education (DARE).

 It’s natural when fighting a problem to exaggerate its extent.
-For example, concern over kidnapped children led to exaggerating the number of children involved.
+For example, concern over kidnapped children led to inflating the number of children involved.

 The implication was always that they were kidnapped by strangers and met horrible fates, including death.
 In reality, virtually all kidnapped children are taken by a parent not entitled to custody.